footcricket05/Quizify/README.md

 ## Getting Started 🚀

-To get started with Quizify-WebApp, you can follow these steps:
+To get started with Quizify, you can follow these steps:

 1. Clone the repository to your local machine: